christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 "To achieve availability and horizontal scalability, many modern distributed systems rely on replicated databases, which maintain multiple replicas of shared data [@liu2013replication].
 Depending on the replication protocol, the data is accessible to clients at any of the replicas, and these replicas communicate changes to each other using message passing."

+To achieve high availability and horizontal scalability, many modern distributed systems rely on replicated databases that maintain multiple replicas of shared data [@liu2013replication].
+Depending on the replication protocol, the data is accessible to clients at each of the replicas, and these replicas communicate changes to each other using message passing.

+A distributed database therefore is a distributed system designed to provide read/write access to data.

-Example use cases for replication in distributed systems are large-scale software-as-a-service applications that use data replicas in geographically distinct locations [@mkandla2021evaluation], applications for mobile devices that keep replicas locally to support fast and offline access, key-value stores that act as a book keeper for shared cluster meta data [@] or social networks where user content is to be distributed to billions of other users, to mention a few.
+Example use cases for replication in distributed systems are large-scale software-as-a-service applications with data replicated across data centers in geographically distinct locations [@mkandla2021evaluation], applications for mobile devices that keep replicas locally to support fast and offline access, key-value stores that act as a book keeper for shared cluster meta data [@] or social networks where user content is to be distributed to billions of other users, to mention a few.

+- TODO distributed kv store
+- TODO social network replication (see fb research paper)

 #### Horizontal Scalability